typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

 ### Defining Schemas in SQL and Graql

 Now let's look at some real data.
-Anyone who has studied SQl is probably familiar with the Northwind dataset.
+Anyone who has studied SQL is probably familiar with the Northwind dataset.
 It contains sales data for Northwind Traders, a fictitious specialty foods export-import company.

 ![ER Diagram Example](../images/comparisons/northwind.png)